What is Interval Training and Interval Training Examples

 - Train on smooth, flat surfaces.

-Sprint Workout: Perform this workout two to three times a week with plenty of rest between workouts.
+Perform this program two to three times a week with plenty of rest between workouts.

 - 1st Sprint at about 60 percent maximum intensity for about 200m (adjust the distance according to your fitness level and experience).